ijrussell/essential-fsharp/Chapters/11 - Recursion.md

 ## Other Uses Of Recursion

 Recursion is great for handling hierarchical data like the file system and XML, converting between flat data and hierarchies, and for event loops or loops where there is no defined finish.

-As always, Scott Wlaschin's excellent [site](<https://fsharpforfunandprofit.com/posts/recursive-types-and-folds-3b/#series-toc>) has many posts on the topic.
+As always, Scott Wlaschin's excellent website [fsharpforfunandprofit](https://fsharpforfunandprofit.com/posts/recursive-types-and-folds-3b/#series-toc) has many posts on the topic.

 ## Summary

 In this chapter, we have looked at recursion in F#.
 In particular, we have looked at the basics and how to use accumulators with tail call optimisation to make recursion more efficient.
 Finally, we used recursion to help us solve a more complex problem involving hierarchical data.

-In the next chapter, we will look at a feature we met in Chapter 8 on functional validation: Computation Expressions.
+In the next chapter, we will take a deeper look at a feature we met in Chapter 8 on functional validation: Computation Expressions.